micknowsbest/Spectrum-BreakThru.org/README.md

 The specific purpose of Spectrum Break Thru is to Help Individuals with disability's integrate with the workforce

-There are a few links at the top of our website at https://spectrumbreakthru.org we try to copy the format to github and vise verse:
+There are a few links at the top of our website at https://spectrumbreakthru.org we try to copy the format to github and vise verse but find github is easier to organise thoguhts fast especialy with others:

 Home - Take you to the Home page